-Cambridge Associates Limited, LLC is a subsidiary of Cambridge Associates, LLC (collectively referred to as the "Firm") and a privately held investment advisory firm principally owned by employees and clients.
+Cambridge Associates Asia Pte Ltd is a subsidiary of Cambridge Associates LLC and a privately held investment advisory firm principally owned by employees and clients.

 OUR MISSION STATEMENT

 We partner with endowments, foundations, pension plans, corporations and private clients to implement and manage custom portfolios to generate outperformance so they can maximize their impact on the world.